University of the Witwatersrand

-The University of the Witwatersrand, Johannesburg (/vətˈvɑːtəsrɑːnt/), commonly known as Wits University or Wits, is a multi-campus public research university situated in the northern areas of central Johannesburg, South Africa.
 The university has its roots in the mining industry, as do Johannesburg and the Witwatersrand in general.
 Founded in 1896 as the South African School of Mines in Kimberley, it is the third oldest South African university in continuous operation.

-The university has an enrollment of 37,295 students as of 2025, of which approximately 20 percent (7,459) live on campus in the university's 17 residences.
-63 percent (23,496) of the university's total enrollment is for undergraduate study, with 35 percent (13,053) being postgraduate and the remaining 2 percent (746) being Occasional Students.
-The university has, as of 2024, an acceptance rate of approximately 4.5%, having received 140,000 applications but only having accepted 6,300 students.
+The university has an enrollment of 41,702 students as of 2025, of which approximately 20 percent on campus in the university's 17 residences.
+About 61 percent (25,835) of the university's total enrollment is for undergraduate study, with 39 percent (15,867) being postgraduate or occasional students.
+The university assists students to access higher education as far as its resources allow.
+The university has an acceptance rate of approximately 4.5%, having received 140,000 applications but only having accepted 6,300 students.